 It was an unusual meeting between two men — and they were unusual too.
 One was a lay preacher; the other an elderly church-goer, originally from New Brunswick.

-Decades ago, the Maritimer had been the focus of some national news stories.
+Decades ago, the Maritimer had been the focus of scores of national news stories.
 Articles about him appeared in newspapers as well as on radio and television.
-He was, as they say, big news in the day.
+He was, as they say, big news.

-The private get-together took place in late January 2018 in a hospital [‘somewhere in Alberta’] where the patient — Karl — was being treated for an aggressive form of lung cancer.
+The private get-together took place in late January 2018 at the Misericordia Hospital in Edmonton where the patient — Karl — was being treated for an aggressive form of lung cancer.

-Mr. Newsmaker — who’d smoked like a chimney for more than 30 years — likely doesn’t have long to go.
-Three, four months, who knows.
-He probably won’t make it to his 82nd birthday coming up at the end of June.
+Mr. Newsmaker — who’d smoked like a chimney for more than 30 years — doesn’t have long to go.
+Three months maybe, who knows.
+He likely won’t make it to his 82nd birthday in June.

 There was a quiet, commanding presence about the visitor, Pastor Wayne Land.
-He reached over and shook hands with Karl who seemed pleasantly surprised that someone was there to see him.
+The pastor reached over and shook hands with Karl who seemed pleasantly surprised he had visitors.